Any person who keeps honeybees must register as a beekeeper every 12 months.

 - submitted to a Chief Inspector of Stock approved laboratory.
 Use the Gribbles VETLAB AFB honey testing order and submission form ().

 Beekeepers owning 50 or more hives must also submit a copy of a pass result from a Chief Inspector of Stock biosecurity approved competency test delivered by a Chief Inspector of Stock biosecurity approved training provider.
 Approval of courses in pest and disease management ().
-The test must be undertaken by yourself and completed within the 12 months of your next registration period commencing after the 19th April 2018.
+The test must be undertaken by yourself and completed within the 12 months of your next registration period commencing after 18 April 2019 and then every three years.

 Cancel registration, change ownership, and change details